-It may sound a little crazy for me to be putting out an article that encourages our members to support aging-in-place for senior adults, especially when our very livelihood relies upon helping people buy and sell property.
+It may sound a little crazy for us to write an article that encourages our members to support aging-in-place for senior adults, especially when our very livelihood relies upon helping people buy and sell property.

-As you know, I read a lot.
+As you know if you follow my blog and podcasts, I read a lot.
 Well, the truth is that I scan a lot of things and read a few.
-In my perusing of the multitudes of literature out there, including academic, political, social, and mainstream, one thing is certain — people want to age in place (i.e. live in their own home versus supportive housing) until they die.
+In my perusing of the multitudes of literature out there, including academic research, political, social, and mainstream media, one thing is certain — people clearly want to age in place (i.e. live in their own home versus supportive housing) until they die.

 Remove the “agenda-based” literature and there is plenty of research out there to indicate that people WANT to live at home—period.

 Who wouldn’t say that they want to continue living in the comfort of their own home?
 A place where they feel safe, know their way around, and have a sense of independence and autonomy.

 I personally can’t imagine someone saying, “Yup.
 I can’t wait to get frail enough that I get to live in one of those places where my every need is taken care of, I don’t need to make any decisions, my life is handled for me, and there are people I don’t know (or want to know) all around me every day.”

 - Most people (90%) want to age in place (a.k.a. stay put).

 - The fastest growing segment of the senior demographic is the 85 and older group.